Altered-Intellect/Mythopoeian-Manuscripts/Mythopoeian Manuscripts/Worldbuilding/Life/Terra's World Tree.md

 - goblins in human dwellings are doglike or furry
 - goblins in dragon dwellings are scalie or bird like

-**Goblin Video games**
-Wildly unbalanced collectathon gatchas where half the fun is finding new hilariously broken strategies.
-Zany uberviolent team shooters about bugs.
-MOBAs so bad it's art.
-Goblin code looks incomprehensible but if you take the time to look through it, you realize it's actually optimized in ways you never thought were even possible.
-Goblins are responsible for like 75% of every games modding community.
-Goblins all run Linux.
-**Goblin Music**
-goblin punk band
 #### [[Hobgoblin]]
 Goblins that have been Named by the inhabitants of the dwelling they are bound to
 #### [[Solutus Goblin]]